Sonictherocketman/pdraw/README.md

-# pdraw.py: Generate Deterministic, Procedurally Artwork from Arbitrary Text
+# pdraw.py: Generate Deterministic, Procedural Artwork from Arbitrary Text

 pdraw allows users to generate line art from arbitrary text.
 It has *no dependencies* other than the Python standard library, and works with Python 3.10+ (3.7+ should work but are untested).